ivanthengwr/CG1111A-project-code-files/README.md

 # CG1111A-project-code-files
-Contains the description, code, and progress of the project so far

 Alright guys so this is what we need to do by the next lab before the mock run.